 Food Delivery Insurance

-Fast food delivery services are one type of business that can occasionally find themselves in a pickle, especially when it comes to getting the food to the customer.
+Fast food delivery and courier services are one type of business that can occasionally find themselves in a pickle, especially when it comes to getting the food goods to the customer.

-With the food delivery business growing massively, there are more and more delivery driving jobs out there but making sure you do it right is important and if you don’t have the right level of insurance when delivering your wares, then even a simple ding with the car can be ridiculously costly.
+With the food delivery business growing massively, particularly since restaurants, cafes and pubs were closed from 20th March due to the coronavirus outbreak, there are more and more drivers out there delivering takeaways, and making sure you do it right is important - if you don’t have the right level of insurance when delivering your goods then even a small bump to your car, bike or van can be ridiculously costly.

 Do you need insurance to deliver food?

-Once you start being paid for delivering the food, it stops being a social journey covered by standard insurance and you need to start looking into specialist food delivery insurance.
+Once you start being paid for delivering the food, it stops being a social journey covered by standard insurance and you need to start looking to get more specialist cover for food delivery insurance.

 What is food delivery insurance in the UK?